silas/node-context/README.md

 <a name="context-cancel"/>
 ### ctx.cancel()

-Cancel request immediately.
+Cancel/finish request immediately.

-This is safe to call multiple times.
+This should always be called when the request is finished and is safe to call multiple times.

 <a name="context-create"/>
 ### ctx.create([options])